Subtitles and Transcript

 2:47 These are the data.
 You failed the pop quiz, and you're hardly five minutes into the lecture.
 Because the fact is that a year after losing the use of their legs, and a year after winning the lotto, lottery winners and paraplegics are equally happy with their lives.

-3:03 Now, don't feel too bad about failing the first pop quiz, because everybody fails all of the pop quizzes all of the time.
-The research that my laboratory has been doing, that economists and psychologists around the country have been doing, have revealed something really quite startling to us, something we call the "impact bias," which is the tendency for the simulator to work badly.
+3:04 Don't feel too bad about failing the first pop quiz, because everybody fails all of the pop quizzes all of the time.
+The research that my laboratory has been doing, that economists and psychologists around the country have been doing, has revealed something really quite startling to us, something we call the "impact bias," which is the tendency for the simulator to work badly.
 For the simulator to make you believe that different outcomes are more different than in fact they really are.

 3:31 From field studies to laboratory studies, we see that winning or losing an election, gaining or losing a romantic partner, getting or not getting a promotion, passing or not passing a college test, on and on, have far less impact, less intensity and much less duration than people expect them to have.
-In fact, a recent study -- this almost floors me -- a recent study showing how major life traumas affect people suggests that if it happened over three months ago, with only a few exceptions, it has no impact whatsoever on your happiness.
+This almost floors me -- a recent study showing how major life traumas affect people suggests that if it happened over three months ago, with only a few exceptions, it has no impact whatsoever on your happiness.

 5:00 We synthesize happiness, but we think happiness is a thing to be found.
 Now, you don't need me to give you too many examples of people synthesizing happiness, I suspect.
 Though I'm going to show you some experimental evidence, you don't have to look very far for evidence.

-5:17 As a challenge to myself, since I say this once in a while in lectures, I took a copy of the New York Times and tried to find some instances of people synthesizing happiness.
-And here are three guys synthesizing happiness.
+5:16 As a challenge to myself, since I say this once in a while in lectures, I took a copy of the New York Times and tried to find some instances of people synthesizing happiness.
+Here are three guys synthesizing happiness.
 "I am so much better off physically, financially, emotionally, mentally and almost every other way."
 "I don't have one minute's regret.
 It was a glorious experience."
 "I believe it turned out for the best."

-5:36 Who are these characters who are so damn happy?
-Well, the first one is Jim Wright.
+5:37 Who are these characters who are so damn happy?
+The first one is Jim Wright.
 Some of you are old enough to remember: he was the chairman of the House of Representatives and he resigned in disgrace when this young Republican named Newt Gingrich found out about a shady book deal he had done.
 He lost everything.
-The most powerful Democrat in the country, he lost everything.
-He lost his money; he lost his power.
-What does he have to say all these years later about it?
+The most powerful Democrat in the country lost everything.
+He lost his money, he lost his power.
+What does he have to say all these years later?
 "I am so much better off physically, financially, mentally and in almost every other way."
 What other way would there be to be better off?
 Vegetably?
 Minerally?
 Animally?
 He's pretty much covered them there.

 6:10 Moreese Bickham is somebody you've never heard of.
 Moreese Bickham uttered these words upon being released.
 He was 78 years old.
-He spent 37 years in a Louisiana State Penitentiary for a crime he didn't commit.
+He'd spent 37 years in a Louisiana State Penitentiary for a crime he didn't commit.
 [He was ultimately released for good behavior halfway through his sentence.]
-And what did he have to say about his experience?
+What did he say about his experience?
 "I don't have one minute's regret.
 It was a glorious experience."
 Glorious!
-This guy is not saying, "Well, you know, there were some nice guys.
+He is not saying, "Well, there were some nice guys.
 They had a gym."
-It's "glorious," a word we usually reserve for something like a religious experience.
+"Glorious," a word we usually reserve for something like a religious experience.

-6:39 Harry S. Langerman uttered these words, and he's somebody you might have known but didn't, because in 1949 he read a little article in the paper about a hamburger stand owned by these two brothers named McDonalds.
+6:39 Harry S. Langerman uttered these words, and he's somebody you might have known but didn't, because in 1949 he read a little article in the paper about a hamburger stand owned by two brothers named McDonalds.
 And he thought, "That's a really neat idea!"
 So he went to find them.
 They said, "We can give you a franchise on this for 3,000 bucks."
-Harry went back to New York, asked his brother who's an investment banker to loan him the 3,000 dollars, and his brother's immortal words were, "You idiot, nobody eats hamburgers."
-He wouldn't lend him the money, and of course six months later Ray Croc had exactly the same idea.
-It turns out people do eat hamburgers, and Ray Croc, for a while, became the richest man in America.
+Harry went back to New York, asked his brother, an investment banker, to loan him the $3,000, and his brother's immortal words were, "You idiot, nobody eats hamburgers."
+He wouldn't lend him the money, and of course, six months later Ray Kroc had exactly the same idea.
+It turns out people do eat hamburgers, and Ray Kroc, for a while, became the richest man in America.

 8:04 OK.
 Now I, like Ze Frank, can predict your next thought, which is, "Yeah, right."
 Because when people synthesize happiness, as these gentlemen seem to have done, we all smile at them, but we kind of roll our eyes and say, "Yeah right, you never really wanted the job."
 "Oh yeah, right.
 You really didn't have that much in common with her, and you figured that out just about the time she threw the engagement ring in your face."